San7o/hive-operator/docs/DESIGN.md

-A fundamental change to the eBPF ecosystem was made with the introduction of the Bpf Type Format (BTF) wich enables CO-RE (Compile Once, Run Everywhere).
+A fundamental change to the eBPF ecosystem was made with the introduction of the Bpf Type Format (BTF) which enables CO-RE (Compile Once, Run Everywhere).
 Using BTF will enable the program to work on any kernel version.
 User space provides eBPF programs to the kernel via the `bpf(2)` syscall, which will verify that the program is correct (enforcing the previous limitations) and will proceed to JIT compile it.

 People have been using eBPF for tracing purposes.
-Moreover, eBPF programs can modify the kernel innerworkings (such as the scheduler or cache policy) and, in recent years, people are exploring its usage more broadly.
+Moreover, eBPF programs can modify the kernel inner workings (such as the scheduler or cache policy) and, in recent years, people are exploring its usage more broadly.

-<a name="kubernetes-overveiew"></a>
+<a name="kubernetes-overview"></a>
 ## Overview of Kubernetes

 Kubernetes is a declarative container management software.
 The user specifies the desired state of the cluster and kubernetes will try to update to the desired state.
 Applications should expect to be interrupted at any time and failures should be handled gracefully.
-Kubernetes can work with multiple contianer runtimes such as containerd or podman, and interacts with the containers through their runtime (for example, via a containerd client).
-Therefore, kubernetes abstracts the management of single container, and focuses on the scheduling and setting up of containers in a phisical or logical cluster.
+Kubernetes can work with multiple container runtimes such as containerd or podman, and interacts with the containers through their runtime (for example, via a containerd client).
+Therefore, kubernetes abstracts the management of single container, and focuses on the scheduling and setting up of containers in a physical or logical cluster.

 Each unit on the cluster is called a *node*.
 There are two kinds of
 nodes: a worker node and the control pane.
-The former will run the user's applications and services through contianers grouped in *pods*, the latter forms the backbone of the kubernetes cluster and is responsbile for central management of the workers.
+The former will run the user's applications and services through contianers grouped in *pods*, the latter forms the backbone of the kubernetes cluster and is responsible for central management of the workers.
 It is composed of the api server (which the kubelet use to communicate with the control pane) etcd (a highly-available key-value store), scheduler and a controller manager which manages all of the above.

-A common pattern found in kubernetes is the Operator, which is a custom controller that manages some resources called *custom resources* and extends the behaviour of the cluster.
+A common pattern found in kubernetes is the Operator, which is a custom controller that manages some resources called *custom resources* and extends the behavior of the cluster.
 Note that the same operator may have multiple controllers for different custom resources, as we will see later.